February 4th

 Meaning of the subhAShita:

-Indulging a child should be for only as long as they have innocence.
-After that the parents need to hide their love, like the king does for his subjects.
+A child should be indulged only so long as he has innocence.
+After that, parents need to hide their love, like the king does for his subjects.

 Commentary:

-This one might sound a little off, but it is true!
 As babies, children are as innocent as they can come.
-However, as they grow up and see the world around them, they lose their innocence and become little people with personalities of their own.
+However, as they grow up and see the world around them, they lose their innocence and become little people with their own personalities.
 For better or worse, it is a part of growing up.
 There is no escaping that!

-We cherish our little ones and indulge them because their innocence has that kind of effect.
-More importantly, at that age, our pampering only nurtures them (rather than affecting them adversely).
-But if we want them to grow up into good-natured, responsible adults, this kind of nurturing cannot be carried on into their growing years.
-It only hinders their growth and the values they've learned.
-Their growing years is the time where morals and values need to be instilled in them.
-Equipping them with the ability to make ethical choices on their own is the way to go.
-Then as adults, they will be confident about making good decisions, and at the same time, understand the consequences and repercussions of their choices.
-That certainly cannot happen by indulging them in all their wants and needs.
+We cherish our little ones and indulge them too, because their innocence has that effect.
+More importantly, at that age, our pampering only nurtures them rather than affects them adversely.
+But if we want them to grow into good-natured, responsible adults, this type of nurturing cannot be carried on into their growing years.
+It only hinders their growth and the values they must learn.
+Their growing years are the right time when morals and values need to be instilled in them.
+Equipping them with the ability to make ethical choices by themselves is the smartest way to go.
+Then as adults, they will be confident about making good decisions, and at the same time, they will understand the consequences and repercussions of their choices.
+This certainly cannot happen by indulging them in all their wants and wishes.

 The example given here is a king's love for his subjects.
 He has his subjects' best interests in mind.
-He runs his country in such a way that it is prosperous and everyone is happy and content.
-But that doesn't mean he will yield to each and every demand proposed by his subjects.
+He runs his country in such a way that it becomes prosperous, and all his subjects are happy and contented.
+But it does not mean he will yield to each and every demand proposed by his subjects.
 He takes only the valid ones and makes the decisions in their favor, whether they like it or not!
-This should be the same way we raise our children, as it is important to make them understand the validity of their demands.
+This should be the same way we raise our children and it is equally important to make them understand the validity of their demands.

 pada vigrahaH: